jmlopezdona/docker4builds/README.md

 > One of the many innovative uses of Docker that we’ve seen on our projects is a technique to manage > build-time dependencies.
 In the past, it was common to run build agents on an OS, augmented with dependencies needed for the target build.
 But with Docker it is possible to run the compilation step in an isolated environment complete with dependencies without contaminating the build agent.
 This technique of using Docker for builds has proven particularly useful for compiling Golang binaries, and the golang-builder container is available for this very purpose.

+Thoughts and motivations to have [A productive development environment with Docker on OS X](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/)

-Using docker-machine in Windows or Mac OSX has [performance problems with shared volumes](http://oliverguenther.de/2015/05/docker-host-volume-synchronization/) in VirtualBox (when it's using vboxsf, VirtualBox Shared Folders).
+Using docker-machine in Windows or Mac OS X has [performance problems with shared volumes](http://oliverguenther.de/2015/05/docker-host-volume-synchronization/) in VirtualBox (when it's using vboxsf, VirtualBox Shared Folders).
 Therefore, we are using a custom [vagrant boot2docker box](https://github.com/blinkreaction/boot2docker-vagrant)

 Next figure show overview approach: